 Data source: U.S. Energy Information Administration, Gasoline and Diesel Fuel Update

 As shown, the biggest driver of the price of gas is the cost of crude oil and the cost of refining crude oil.
 Factors related to these increases include the global effects of sanctions on the cost of crude oil related to Russia’s war in the Ukraine; the increased cost of refining oil because many refineries shut down faster than new ones were built, and the return of a demand for refined oil to pre-pandemic levels without the capacity to keep up.

-What is being done to make gas prices go down?
+What is being done to lower fuel prices?

 There are also some wild cards out here.
 For example, a hurricane in the Gulf of Mexico could knock out drilling rigs or refineries, halting production.
-With geopolitical threats in Europe and Asia, an economy still recovering from the COVID-19 pandemic, and an upcoming hurricane season, it’s hard to say whether once gas prices go down, they’ll stay down.
+With geopolitical threats in Europe and Asia, an economy still recovering from the COVID-19 pandemic, and an upcoming hurricane season, it’s hard to say whether once average prices go down at the pump, they’ll stay down.

 There are more ways to save at the pump than changing driving habits.
 Here are just a few ideas that can help, as well as some ways to improve your vehicle’s fuel efficiency!

 GasBuddy is a site well-known for tracking prices in the US, and provides data for the US Office of Energy Efficiency & Renewable Energy’s gas tracker pages.
 GasBuddy also has an app available for Android and iOS that finds real-time fuel prices at more than 140,000 gas stations in the United States and Canada.

 Shopping for groceries can also save you on gas costs if you take advantage of fuel rewards perks.
 Many grocery stores nationwide offer programs where customers can use points earned while shopping to cash in on savings at the fuel pump.